SilenceVosh/silencevosh.github.io/_posts/2020-08-26-Foreign-Films.md

 tags: humanlearnings, theMuse
 ---

 Talking with an Argentine movie lover, he told me, he refuses to watch a movie that's dubbed into Spanish.
-"It's loses all its flavor," he said.
+"It loses all its flavor," he said.

 Growing up on Disney and Hollywood films, I wasn't introduced to foreign films until 'Crouching Tiger, Hidden Dragon' became famous, and even then as an egotistical high schooler I wondered why in the world would someone watch a movie that wasn't in English.